Boarding at Scotch College

 With artificial grass tennis courts, an indoor heated swimming pool and diving pool, squash courts, weight training room, gymnasium, basketball courts and over 27 hectares of grounds, boarders have the best backyard in Melbourne in which to expend their energy.

-Homework is supervised on week day evenings by the Head of House or one of their assistants.
+Homework is supervised on weekday evenings by the Head of House or one of their assistants.
 Help is never far away, whether from a member of staff, an older boy, or from a student in the same year level.
 There is a structured approach to study to ensure all students perform to the best of their ability.
 The first session of ‘prep’ is a quiet time where each boy works on their own without interruption.
-The second part of prep boys can seek help from each other and work in groups, as required.
+In the second part of prep boys can seek help from each other and work in groups, as required.

 English and Mathematics tutors visit the boarders each week during prep time and are available to any boy that would like additional help.
 Scotch has a strong tradition of boys continuing to university, with the two most popular tertiary institutions being the University of Melbourne and Monash University.
 Some boys study overseas and others choose to join the workforce or take a gap year once completing their Year 12.
 Careers guidance is provided to boys and families through the school’s Course and Careers Centre.